ricardogsilva/Arpav-PPCV-backend/README.md

 # Project
 Backend structure for suppot future climates indicators and models outputs web service pllatform.

-# struture
+# Structure

 - Docker services:
-python, django, postgis,
+Django, PostGIS, Redis, Threeds.

-Create a custom project
+# Create a custom project
-Follow the naming conventions for python packages (generally lower case with underscores (_).
+Follow the naming conventions for python packages, generally lower case with underscores (_).
 In the examples below, replace padoa-backend with whatever you would like to name your project.
 No need for a Python virtual environment, the project runs using Docker

 # How to start your server using Docker

-You need Docker or Docker-compose XXXXXversion or higher, get the latest stable official release for your platform.
+You need Docker or Docker-compose, get the latest stable official release for your platform.

 Prepare the Environment

     git clone https://repositories.inkode.it/arpav/padoa-backend.git -b <your_branch>

-copy env.example and customize it
+Copy env.example in .evn and customize it with your local settings

 Run docker-compose to start it up